shyamsg/JellyBelly/python/README.md

 There are two ways to manipulate JellyBelly's vectors.
 With JELLYVECS.belly_loopvec and with JELLYVECS.belly_loadvec

 1) JELLYVECS.belly_loopvec
-This is a generator that outputs a one dimentional vector per iteration.
+This is a generator that outputs a one dimensional vector per iteration.

 ```python
 for vec in jellyvec.belly_loopvec():